 This vegan pavlova is indiscernible from the original egg-white version, with its perfectly hollow, crispy, and ever-so-slightly chewy bites.
 The chickpea brine functions exactly like egg whites, so much so that I was able to translate the other ingredients for classic, non-vegan pavlova almost verbatim.
 Where there are nuances is in the temperature of the aquafaba and the bake time, and I’ve detailed all of this in the recipe notes so there should be no guesswork on your end.
 It took me five tries to get the pavlova just right, and then I dropped it (!!!) as I was telling Aaron how we needed to “be careful moving it around for photos.”
 All was not lost though, because we’re happily eating my mistakes with dollops of leftover coconut whipped cream and lots of berries and figs. It’s been a very excellent week on the dessert front.

 I have a little insider secret for you too.
 There’s this period at the end of the mixing process when your meringue will take on beautiful, glossy peaks.
 This will not only make you inexplicably happy, but those peaks also taste exactly like marshmallow fluff!
 I’ll leave it up to you what you do with that information.
 My vote, though, is to make yourself an old-school pb & fluff sandwich while you wait for the pavlova to bake.
 Or maybe some crazy good dark chocolate s’mores.
 It’d be hard to go wrong whatever you choose.

-- brine from one 15-ounce can of unsalted or low sodium chickpeas (I used Trader Joe's organic), chilled
+- liquid from one 15-ounce can of unsalted or low sodium chickpeas (I used Trader Joe's organic), chilled

 - 1 cup vegan fine white sugar